Ezike/MyWeather/README.md

 # MyWeather
+Get real-time weather updates and daily weather summary with notifications for your current location with MyWeather app.
+Weather updates for other locations and current time in those zones are also delivered to you in an intuitive interface.

-Final project for my udacity Nanodegree
+## Final project for my Udacity Nanodegree

 ## Features
 * Local persistence using room DB